Msalah11/busly/README.md

    ```

 ## Packages

-**Laravel Sail**
-Laravel Sail is a light-weight command-line interface for interacting with Laravel's default Docker development environment.

 **Pest**
 Pest is a testing framework with a focus on simplicity, meticulously designed to bring back the joy of testing in PHP.